leoamato/music_tools/README.md

-# music_tools
+# MUSIC TOOLS

-This is a python program that will help to musicians in some daily tasks
+This is a python program that will help to musicians in some daily tasks.